Joost van Hemert: Personal life

-Joost van Hemert married twice, He first married Cornelia Decker (31 March 1709 - 15 November 1731) on 6 September 1725 in the Reformed Church in Copenhagen.
-He then married, for a second time, Petronelle Elisabeth Mestecker (13 September 1703 - 19 February 1778) on 14 October 1732 in Hamburg.
-She was the widow of Anthony Behagen (1687–1727)), a wine merchant from Hamburg, and brought a son, Gysbert Behagen, into the marriage.
-She also bore him a son, Peter van Hemert.
+Joost van Hemert married twice, He first married Cornelia Decker (31 March 1709 – 15 November 1731) on 6 September 1725 in the Reformed Church in Copenhagen.
+He then married, for a second time, Petronelle Elisabeth Mestecker (13 September 1703 – 19 February 1778) on 14 October 1732 in Hamburg.
+She was the widow of Anthony Behagen (1687–1727), a wine merchant from Hamburg, and brought a son, Gysbert Behagen, into the marriage.
+He and Petronelle had at least two children: Peter and Susanne Marie.
+Their daughter Susanne Marie married naval officer Antoine-Nicolas le Sage de Fontenay in 1758.

-Joost van Hemert owned a large house in Købmagergade (present day No. 44).
+Joost van Hemert owned a large house in Købmagergade (present day No. 44) as well as the country house Frederiksdal Lyststed (now Tusculum) on the north side of Bagsværd Lake.
 He had a large collection of curiosities.
 He died on 15 June 1775 and is buried in the German Reformed Church.
 His two sons continued the company.
 It closed in the 1910s.